 When it comes to choosing an online engineering program, there are a number of factors to consider.
 Do your homework and investigate the options available to you.
 If you’re planning to continue to work while pursuing your degree, or if you have young children and childcare may be an issue, look for universities that offer flexible courses that you can take that will work with your own schedule.

 Beyond convenience, cost is another important consideration.
 Just because one school may be less expensive than another does not mean that the school is of a lesser quality.
 Students who plan to earn an online bachelor’s degree in engineering have access to the same grants, scholarships, and financial aid packages as those applying to a traditional program.
 Understanding which schools may offer the most aid can be a factor in narrowing your list of prospects.

 When choosing a school, also look at how well-regarded a college or university is within the particular sphere of engineering you’re interested in.
 Where are they ranked?
 Do they have an established program?
 How do existing students feel about the program itself and the faculty teaching them?
-Prospective students can find a lot of information online and in forums, as well as talking with other students in-person to learn about their experience.
+Prospective students can find a lot of information online and in forums, as well as talking with other students in person to learn about their experiences.

 You’ll also want to look at the type of course offerings an online engineering program offers.
 Look at program requirements, courses offered, and whether programs you’re considering offer practicums or senior projects to apply classroom learnings in a more practical way.
 Today, most schools have detailed requirements to earn a degree in a specific discipline online.
 This can give students the opportunity to compare and contrast programs in the area where they plan to specialize.

-If you’re planning to pursue a career in engineering, visit National University’s College of Professional Studies Engineering & Computing program page to learn about the different engineering disciplines where you can earn your degree.
+If you’re planning to pursue a career in engineering, visit National University’s College of Law and Public Service Engineering & Computing program page to learn about the different engineering disciplines where you can earn your degree.
 Learn more about our on-campus and online engineering programs.
 You can also hear more from our students and faculty on our engineering and computing resources pages.